 This company develops useful templates that can be used for a variety of purposes.
 Traditionally they provided templates for Microsoft Office products, but Vertex42 has recently moved into the Google Sheets space as well.
 However, unlike their Excel templates that are available for download, you need to install the Vertex42 add-on in Google Sheets to be able to use their inventory management templates.
 They have a whole bunch of template categories, and Inventory is one of them.
 Under this category, there are different types of inventory templates that you can pick and start using.

 This company has a range of innovative product offerings aimed at reducing the operational complexity of small and medium sized businesses.
 TradeGecko has come up with a free spreadsheet template that is very easy to understand and use.
 You can access it from here – make your own copy and get busy!

 You are all set!

-Good luck finding the right inventory management software for your company’s needs and purposes, with the help of these inventory management templates.
+Good luck finding the right alternative to inventory management software for your company’s needs and purposes, with the help of these inventory management templates.